 After School - Week 1

 Hello everyone!
-I am back to uni, where everything feels extremely compact and fast-moving.
-So, I decided to crystalize some of the insight and fun facts from the courses combining them with my personal life a little bit to create this diary-like "after school" post series!
+I am back at uni, where everything feels extremely compact and fast-moving.
+So, I decided to crystallize some of the insight and fun facts from the courses combining them with my personal life a little bit to create this diary-like "after school" post series!
 I hope to be consistent to upload the posts weekly!
 If you have any comments after reading the post, please feel free to reach me on my Instagram.

 Course Insights

-• The Ottoman Empire ruled over three types of territories: Balkans, Anatolia, and Arabia.
+- The Ottoman Empire ruled over three types of territories: Balkans, Anatolia, and Arabia.
 The relation with Balkans and Arabia were different.
 Ottoman Empire's focus was more on Balkans rather than Anatolia and Arabia.
 It formed deeper and more organic connections, traces of which can be still seen today.
 Ottomans had a Muslimizing and Turkifying policy towards the Balkans, while Arabia already shared their faith.

 Etymological Fun Facts

-• In Turkish, the word for translator, “çevirmen,” comes from “çevirmek,” meaning “to turn.”
+- In Turkish, the word for translator, “çevirmen,” comes from “çevirmek,” meaning “to turn.”
 Another term, “tercüman,” was inspired by Ottoman Turkish and suggested during the language reform.
 Before these terms became common, translation was often referred to as “meal,” borrowed from Arabic ma’āl, meaning “turn” or “rephrasing.”
 Everything circles back to the idea of “turning.”
 Translation, at its core, is about turning words and ideas between languages!

 WTR - What to Read

-• Currently I am reading Tatar Çölü (The Tartar Steppe) by Dino Buzzati translated by Hülya Tufan.
+- Currently, I am reading Tatar Çölü (The Tartar Steppe) by Dino Buzzati translated by Hülya Tufan.
 The title attracted my attention as I am a Tatar myself.
 I'll see if it is about Tatars at all or not :)

 WTW - What to Watch